 We all want to be treated as individuals.
-In service practices, this is reflected person centred in approaches that are underpinned by an intentional commitment to appreciating the world through the eyes of the people who receive a service.
-This is also revealed in the nature of the relationship between server and served, and the capacity and willingness to share information, resources and decisions.
+In service practices, this is reflected person centred approaches that underpinned by intentional commitment to appreciating the world through the eyes of the people who receive a service.
+This revealed in the nature of the relationship between server and served, and the capacity and willingness to share information, resources and decisions.
 This is also indicated by the value that is placed on the person's potential and authority over their own lives, on the possibilities that are presented to the individual, and on the nature of the communities that we create together.